jstran9/ttran-paitest/README.md

 3. Install Rspec
     - sudo apt install ruby-rspec-core

-4. Install necessary libraries for Nokogiri.
+4. Install necessary libraries for Nokogiri
     - sudo apt-get install build-essential patch ruby-dev zlib1g-dev liblzma-dev

 5. Install PhantomJS, by running the .sh file I have provided (this is necessary for Poltergeist)
     - commands are:
     	- chmod +x helper_scripts_for_ubuntu/phantom_js_install.sh
 	- helper_scripts_for_ubuntu/phantom_js_install.sh
 	- you can verify the installation by running "phantomjs --version"

 6. Install the chrome driver (necessary if you choose to run the selenium_chromedriver)
     - commands are: